ShaLu-ML/uLEAD-TabPFN/README.md

 ## Notes

-- The code is anonymized for review and does not include local machine paths.
 - Full benchmark reproduction requires downloading the external ADBench datasets.
 - The first TabPFN run may download or initialize model assets depending on the local TabPFN installation.